gumbypp/Thermo/README.md

 ## Communications

 Communications from the iOS app to the Arduino is facilitated by the simple Tx/Rx interface exposed by the BLE Mini.
-Since the BLE mini is connected to digital pins 0 and 1 of the Arduino, serial port debugging is not possible when BLE comms are enabled.
+Since the BLE mini is connected to digital pins 0 and 1 of the Arduino, serial port console output is not available when BLE comms are enabled.
 Similarly, you need to disconnect the BLE Mini from the Arduino when programming it via the USB cable.

 The format of request messages from the iOS app to the Arduino is: